tripathi-abhishek/Competitive-Programming/README.md

 	1. Practice Folder (contains the cpp files and its executables)
 	2. Input-Output folder (contains 'input.txt', 'output.txt' and 'error.txt')

+# Sublime Layout

+- Create three new files as shown below and make sure all of them are in the same folder.
+	1. file.cpp: The file for writing the code.
+	2. inputf.in: The file where we will be giving the input.
+	3. outputf.out: The file where the output will be displayed.

+- Now, perform the following steps:

+	1. Select View > Layout > Columns : 3.
+This will create three columns in the workspace.
+Move the three files into three columns.
+	2. Select View > Groups > Max Columns : 2.
+	3. Select the build system we just created from Tools > Build System > CP.

 # Registering the Sublime Text 3 (for free + no virus + using hex code)